cw-work/rps-game/README.md

 Just implemented a simple strategy so as not to complicate things.
 The strategy is build to be injected to the game engine.
 It can evolve.
 Every round of the game is recorded which can be accessed with game/rps.

+Start-up process:
+ - Install postgreSQL DB, create a datatase named rps-game-dev
+ - run mvn clean package on the root path of the project
+ - start the spring boot project